schorschii/VIS-FileHandler4Linux/README.md

 3. Open a browser in terminal and navigate to the web client.
 Start a download and have a look at the output on the command line for debugging.
 A desktop notification will appear informing you about the current file handler background activity.

    Note: When editing a file, the file monitoring will be cancelled as soon as the desktop notification is closed.
 Make sure that the notification is visible until you finished editing your document.
+If you closed the notification accidentally, you can still upload the file manually.